Hire Me

 Availability and Pricing Expectations

-I have a flexible schedule and am available for many types of work: short-term or long-term positions, full or part time, remote or in person.
+I have a flexible schedule and am available for many types of work: short-term or long-term positions, full or part time, remote or on-site.
 For time-sensitive tasks, I am likely available to start within a day or two of being contacted.

-I have a slight preference for short-term over long-term positions, and a stronger preference for part-time over full-time, and remote over on-site.
-I'm perfectly willing to accept any type of position, but these preferences will affect the prices I would accept.
-(If I sent you this page directly as part of my application for a job you posted, you can ignore the following text and assume that I'm comfortable with whatever price your position advertised.)
+I have a preference for part-time over full-time, and for remote over on-site.
+I'm able to accept any type of position, but these preferences will affect the prices I would charge.
+(If I sent you this page as part of my application for a job you posted with an advertised rate, you can ignore the following text and assume that I'm comfortable with whatever rate your position advertised.)

-For remote jobs, I would generally expect USD $40-$60 an hour for part-time, or $70-$100 for full-time.
-For on-site jobs that require relocation (temporarily or permanently), I would need to take home at least $100 per hour after subtracting the cost of living in that location.
-(For salaried positions, just estimate how many hours a year I'll be working and multiply.)
+For remote jobs, I would generally expect USD $150 - $175 an hour for part-time, or $250k - $350k yearly salary for full-time.
+For on-site jobs that require relocation (temporary or permanent), I would need to make a similar amount after subtracting the cost of living in that location.

-These prices are estimates; the actual price I'll be willing to accept will depend heavily on how much I enjoy the position.
-I've been known to work for as low as minimum wage when the job involves doing the sort of thing that I might do anyway in my spare time.
-(I'm also open to task-based compensation structures instead of time-based, if that's a better fit for what you're doing.)
+These prices are estimates; the actual price I'll be willing to accept will depend heavily on how much I enjoy the position, and may be outside those ranges.
+I can be flexible on price when the job involves doing the sort of thing that I might wish to do anyway in my spare time.
+(I'm also open to task-based compensation structures instead of time-based, if that's a better fit for your situation.)

-In general, I like positions that have a high degree of autonomy and involve solving challenging problems or learning interesting facts about the world.
-I particularly enjoy tasks that relate to science or gaming, and those that have a clear positive impact on others.
+In general, I enjoy positions that have a high degree of autonomy and involve solving challenging problems or learning interesting facts about the world.
+I particularly appreciate tasks that relate to systems design, pentesting, science, finance, or gaming, and those that have a clear positive impact on others.
 I dislike positions that require interfacing with poorly-designed software, seem detrimental to society, or require me to interact socially with boring people.

-I will never be offended by an offer that is too low, so please do not hesitate to reach out.
+I will never be offended by a position that does not interest me or an offer that is too low, so please do not hesitate to reach out.
 At worst I will simply decline.

 RSS feed